Kripsii/alx-low_level_programming/0x08-recursion/README.md

-a function that returns the lenght of a string
+a function that returns a factorial of a number